Brooks Brothers

-As a result of store closures and poor online sales due to the COVID-19 pandemic, the company filed for bankruptcy protection in July 2020.
-Brooks Brothers announced in August 2020 that it would be purchased by Authentic Brands Group and by SPARC Group LLC (Simon Properties Authentic Retail Concepts Group LLC), a joint venture between Authentic Brands Group and Simon Property Group.

 History

 Founding and 19th century

-On April 7, 1818, at the age of 45, Henry Sands Brooks (1772–1833) opened H. & D. H. Brooks & Co. on the northeast corner of Catherine and Cherry streets in Manhattan.
+On April 7, 1818, at the age of 45, Henry Sands Brooks opened H. & D. H. Brooks & Co. on the northeast corner of Catherine St and Cherry St in Manhattan.
 He proclaimed that his guiding principle was, "To make and deal only in merchandise of the finest body, to sell it at a fair profit, and to deal with people who seek and appreciate such merchandise."
 In 1833, his four sons, Elisha, Daniel, Edward, and John, inherited the family business and in 1850 renamed the company "Brooks Brothers."

 The Golden Fleece symbol was adopted as the company's trademark in 1850.
 A wooly sheep suspended in a ribbon had long been a symbol of British woolen merchants.
 Dating from the fifteenth century, the image had been the emblem of the Knights of the Golden Fleece, founded by Philip the Good, Duke of Burgundy.
-In classical Greek mythology, a magical flying ram, or Golden Fleece, was sought by Jason and the Argonauts.

 In its early history, Brooks Brothers was known for introducing the ready-to-wear suit to American customers.
 In the mid-nineteenth century, Brooks Brothers outfitted United States President Abraham Lincoln and considered him a loyal customer.
 At his second inauguration, Lincoln wore a coat specially crafted for him by Brooks Brothers.
-Hand-stitched into the coat's lining was a design featuring an eagle and the inscription, "One Country, One Destiny."
+Hand-stitched into the coat's lining was a design featuring an eagle and the inscription, "One Country, One Destiny".
 He was wearing the coat and a Brooks Brothers suit when he was assassinated.
 As a supplier of soldiers' uniforms during the Civil War, Brooks Brothers became a target of outrage for its allegedly shoddy production.
 With a contract from New York State to supply uniforms for the New York Volunteers, Brooks Brothers took shredded and sometimes decaying rags, glued them together and stitched them into uniforms.
 They would fall apart in the rain and were the subject of ridicule from other regiments.

+According to James Murray (primary editor of the Oxford English Dictionary from 1879 until his death in 1915) Brook Brothers were allegedly responsible for bringing "shoddy" into American usage.